lh218/lh218.github.io/_pages/about.md

 - *2022.08*: &nbsp;🎉 Start the journey as a Ph.D. student at CSE, CUHK!

 # 📖 Educations
-- *2022.08 - 2026.07 (now)*, Ph.D.
+- *2022.08 - 2026.07 (now)*: Ph.D.
 Candidate in Computer Science and Engineering Department, CUHK, Hong Kong SAR.
-- *2017.09 - 2022.07*, Bachelor of Science in Mathematics and Information Engineering (double major), CUHK, Hong Kong SAR.
+- *2017.09 - 2022.07*: Bachelor of Science in Mathematics and Information Engineering (double major), CUHK, Hong Kong SAR.

 # 📝 Publications